-The MTD case was highlighted by the tribunal as being of the first type (unrelated to the wrongdoing); while the Occidental case was identified as being of the second type (provoking the wrongful conduct of the State).
+The MTD case was highlighted by the tribunal as being of the first type (unrelated to the wrongdoing), whereas the Occidental case was identified as being of the second type (provoking the wrongful conduct of the state).
 The circumstances of the Yukos case, in which the tribunal found that some elements of Yukos' tax minimisation strategies were abusive and unlawful, are likewise of this kind.
 The tribunal noted:18

 While . . .
 Respondent's tax assessments and tax collection efforts against Yukos were not aimed primarily at the collection of taxes, but rather at bankrupting Yukos and facilitating the transfer of its assets to the State, it cannot ignore that Yukos' tax avoidance arrangements in some of the low-tax regions made it possible for Respondent to invoke and rely on that conduct as a justification of its actions against Mr. Khodorkovsky and Yukos.

-In the recent STEAG case,19 another dispute arising from Spain's change to the regulatory subsidy regime for concentrated solar power (CSP) producers during the 2012–2014 period, the tribunal found, by a majority, that Spain was responsible for violating the claimant's expectations on the price regime.
+In the recent STEAG case,19 another dispute arising from Spain's change to the regulatory subsidy regime for concentrated solar power producers during the period 2012–2014, the tribunal found, by a majority, that Spain was responsible for violating the claimant's expectations on the price regime.

-Other cases in which the issue of contributory fault have been considered include Bear Creek21 and Burlington Resources22.
-None of these cases led to a finding of contributory fault.
-In Bear Creek, the tribunal noted the principles involved in such a finding:23
+Other cases in which the issue of contributory fault have been considered include Bear Creek21 and Burlington Resources.22 None of these cases led to a finding of contributory fault.
+In Bear Creek, the tribunal noted the principles involved in such a finding:

-A partial dissenting opinion from Professor Philippe Sands disagreed on this point – suggesting that the claimant's actions in and around their mining operations in Peru had themselves contributed to the social unrest in the region that had in turn led to the withdrawal of the mining concession.
+In a partial dissenting opinion, Professor Philippe Sands disagreed on this point, suggesting that the claimant's actions in and around its mining operations in Peru had itself contributed to the social unrest in the region that, in turn, had led to the withdrawal of the mining concession.
 There was, in Professor Sands' view, enough evidence to establish a connection – at least a 'partially causal relationship' – between the claimant's actions and the loss that was suffered.24

-In the Burlington Resources case, the argument put forward by Ecuador was that Burlington's failure to pay certain taxes was the triggering factor that led to their operations being taken over by Peru (and therefore constituted a contributory fault).
-A majority of the tribunal disagreed, finding that Burlington's failure to pay the taxes was neither a triggering nor a decisive factor behind the eventual expropriation.25 The tribunal appear to have relied in part on the commentary to Article 31 of the ILC Articles:
+In the Burlington Resources case, the argument put forward by Ecuador was that Burlington's failure to pay certain taxes was the triggering factor that led to its operations being taken over by Peru (and therefore constituted a contributory fault).
+A majority of the tribunal disagreed, finding that Burlington's failure to pay the taxes was neither a triggering nor a decisive factor behind the eventual expropriation.25 The tribunal appears to have relied in part on the commentary to Article 31 of the ILC Articles:

-The fact that there was a (firm) dissention on what is effectively a factual issue – whether the expropriation would have occurred, absent the failure on Burlington's part to pay the taxes – only emphasises the difficulties involved in a finding of contributory fault.
-That is notwithstanding the several expositions of, and some convergence in, the tribunals' understanding of the underlying principles (as set out in summary form above).
+The fact that there was a (firm) dissension on what is effectively a factual issue – whether the expropriation would have occurred, absent the failure on Burlington's part to pay the taxes – only emphasises the difficulties involved in a finding of contributory fault.
+That is notwithstanding the several expositions of, and some convergence in, tribunals' understanding of the underlying principles (as summarised above).

-The circumstances in which a tribunal will identify a failure to mitigate (and the underlying principles of international law) were extensively discussed and usefully summarised in Clayton/Bilcon v.
+The circumstances in which a tribunal will identify a failure to mitigate (and the underlying principles of international law) were extensively discussed and usefully summarised in Clayton and Bilcon v.
 Canada,28 in an award delivered in January 2019.
-Any failure needs to consist of an: 'unreasonable failure by the claimant to act subsequent to the breach of the treaty, where it could have reduced the damages arising' or the 'unreasonable incurring of expenses by the claimant subsequent to a treaty breach, which results in increasing the size of its claim'.29
+Any failure needs to consist of an 'unreasonable failure by the claimant to act subsequent to the breach of the treaty, where it could have reduced the damages arising' or the 'unreasonable incurring of expenses by the claimant subsequent to a treaty breach, which results in increasing the size of its claim'.29

 Both points demonstrate that a failure to mitigate might equally be thought of as a break in the chain of causation.
 Expenses that were unreasonably incurred, for example, could not be said to have been caused by the breach itself.
 The test of reasonableness operates to constrain the circumstances in which a failure to mitigate will be recognised.